londonblue5/mysql/README.md

-Databases project in SQL for undergraduate course Databases in Electrical % Computer Engineering, Aristotle University of Thessaloniki, February 2025
+Databases project in SQL for undergraduate course Databases of Electrical & Computer Engineering, Aristotle University of Thessaloniki, as taught in February 2025

+Includes creating a transport database